mlsmithjr/gurglefish/README.md

 If you want to use a different directory, or a mount point, just create a symbolic link to your location.
 Example: ```sudo ln -s /mnt/my-other-storage/sfarchives /var/lib/gurglefish```

-Now create the configuration file that provides login credentials to both your Postgres database and Salesforce organization.
+Now create the configuration file (connections.ini) that provides login credentials to both your Postgres database and Salesforce organization.
 It is a standard INI file and can contain definitions for multiple database-org relationships.
+Put the file in /var/lib/gurglefish.
 It will look something like this (for a single database and org):

 ```ini